A practical Zendesk developer guide for support leaders

 -

-Zendesk APIs: An API (Application Programming Interface) is basically a messenger that lets different apps talk to each other.
-For example, the Zendesk Ticketing API can let you create or update tickets automatically, while the Help Center API lets you manage your knowledge base articles without manually editing them one by one.
+Zendesk APIs: An API (Application Programming Interface) is a messenger that lets different apps talk to each other seamlessly.
+For example, the Zendesk Ticketing API can let you create or update tickets automatically, while the Help Center API lets you manage your knowledge base articles at scale.

 -

-Zendesk Apps Framework (ZAF): This is a framework for building little applications that live right inside the Zendesk agent screen.
-These apps can pull in information from other systems or give agents new tools to use without having to open another browser tab.
+Zendesk Apps Framework (ZAF): This is a framework for building specialized applications that live right inside the Zendesk agent screen.
+These apps pull in information from other systems, giving agents all the tools they need within one unified workspace.

 What you can actually build

-Once you get a handle on these tools, you can start to see how they could streamline your support work.
-Here’s a look at what you can do, along with some of the hidden complexities that often get overlooked.
+Once you get a handle on these tools, you can start to see how they could further streamline your support work.
+Here’s a look at what you can do.

 Create custom support automations